-Upload whatever information you have to AIS, even unofficial information/documents.
-This can include your personal score report from ETS and your unofficial grade report from your current university.
-If you receive and accepted an offer from the Department of Physics and Astronomy, your official documents (scores, transcripts, etc.) will be verified by the Office of Admissions.
-If your official scores and grades do not match the documents that you submitted, your application may be subject to rejection.
+Send the department whatever information you have by email (firstname.lastname@example.org), even unofficial information.
+This can include your personal score report from ETS and your unofficial grade report from your current university – not just you writing down your grades or scores from memory.
+Send the official information as soon as you can, and it will be verified by the Office of Admissions when it arrives.
+If your official scores and grades do not match those that you submit ahead of time, your application may be subject to automatic rejection.

-14. What is the cutoff scores for the GRE/TOEFL?
-What is the cutoff GPA?
+» What are your cutoff scores for the GRE/TOEFL?
+What is your cutoff GPA?

-The department does not employ "cut offs" for test scores or undergraduate GPAs, but evaluates each application as a whole.
+The department does not employ “cut offs” for test scores or undergraduate GPAs, but evaluates each application as a whole.
 Thus weakness in one area of consideration (e.g. GRE scores or grades) can be offset by strength in another area (e.g. publications or research experience).
-For this reason, it is important to submit all relevant documents and physics-related experience (research experience, publications, etc.) by uploading them to AIS.
+For this reason, it is important to submit all relevant documents and physics-related experience (research experience, publications, etc.) to the department in addition to your application.

 Yes, the TOEFL is required.
 For more information about taking the TOEFL, please visit the ETS website.

 The university also accepts the IELTS.
 For more information about taking the IELTS, please visit the IELTS website.

 » How can I find out about research at Texas A&M?

 You can find out about the wide variety of research that goes in in the Department of Physics and Astronomy by exploring our Research Groups and Research Institutes.

 If you discover a particular research group that interests you, you can let the department know in your Personal Statement or by sending an email to email@example.com.
 Please refrain from sending solicitous emails to multiple faculty members.
 The Graduate Admissions Committee will happily pass on your inquiries to the appropriate research group.